tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

     * 100GB SSD storage (or similar I/O performance);
     * a low-latency, reliable broadband internet connection.
 2. Ledger Nano S Plus or Nano X hardware wallet with Tezos Wallet app installed.
 This will be used for storing your funds, voting and changing your baking parameters.
-   > It's necessary to use Ledger Live to install the Tezos Wallet app
+   > **ℹ️ NOTE:** You must use Ledger Live to install the Tezos Wallet app on your device.
 3. TezSign remote signer device.
 This will be used to validate blocks securely.
 It is no longer recommended to bake with a Ledger Nano device itself.

 ---

+> **🚨 CRITICAL REQUIREMENT: DAL Node Mandatory**
+>
-> 🚨 Please note that running a DAL node is now a mandatory requirement for baking on the Tezos network.It's not currently mandatory to run the DAL on the same node as your node or signer.
+> Running a DAL (Data Availability Layer) node is now **mandatory** for baking on the Tezos network.
+It's not currently mandatory to run the DAL on the same machine as your node or signer.
 Read more about advanced DAL configurations here: [Baking with DAL](/tezbake/tutorials/baking-with-dal)
 >
+> **What is the DAL?**
-> What is the DAL anyway?
-The DAL acts like an overflow area for data, where large amounts of information can be kept available to the network without overloading the core blockchain.
-This means Tezos can safely handle far more transactions and complex operations, because the rollups can rely on the DAL to make their data available for everyone to verify​.
+> The DAL acts like an overflow area for data, where large amounts of information can be kept available to the network without overloading the core blockchain.
+This means Tezos can safely handle far more transactions and complex operations, because the rollups can rely on the DAL to make their data available for everyone to verify.

 ## Installation (All-in-one)